Meghalaya State Rural Livelihoods Society (MSRLS) Recruitment 2024- Project Manager-Social Inclusion & Social Development Vacancy, Job Opening

 Application Fees: N/A

-Educational Qualification: To apply for the Post of Project Manager-Social Inclusion & Social Development at Meghalaya State Rural Livelihoods Society, The candidate should have completed Post Graduate Degree in RD/RDAP/Social Work OR Degree in Social Work
+To apply for the Post of Project Manager-Social Inclusion & Social Development at Meghalaya State Rural Livelihoods Society, The candidate should have completed Post Graduate Degree in RD/RDAP/Social Work OR Degree in Social Work.

 Interested and eligible candidates may may apply online through the link from 14.02.2024 to 29.02.2024 up to 5:00 pm.